Classification procedures for professional positions

 8. HR Services classifies positions in accordance with the Professional Staff Classification descriptors.

 10. A Position Analysis may support the appropriate classification of a position.
 HR Services may also:

 - Request further information from the applicant/incumbent of the position and their supervisor; and/or

 - Interview the incumbent of the position and their supervisor.

 12. All new positions, for periods in excess of six months, require classification before being advertised or filled through a temporary appointment by invitation.

 13. The supervisor of the new position and/or Head of Work Unit is required to prepare the following documents for consideration by the work unit’s HR Business Partner:

 - An organisational chart with HEW levels (identifying the position and its relationships to other positions within the work unit).

 14. The Position Analysis can be used as a basis to prepare the draft PD.
-Reference may also be made to the Best practice guide - Writing an effective Position Description or the Fact Sheet - Position Descriptions.
+Reference may also be made to the Best practice guide - Writing an effective Position Description or the Position description fact sheet.

 15. Position descriptions should be reviewed annually as part of the Performance Review and Planning (PRP) discussions and updated as needed.

 17. If changes to a position are substantial and the level of complexity and/or work value has increased, an employee or their supervisor may apply for a review of the classification of a continuing position.

-19. If an employee believes that the classification of their position should be reviewed, but their supervisor does not support a review, the employee may document the changes to the position on their current PD and the Classification Form and approach their work unit's HR Business Partner directly for assistance.
+19. If an employee believes that the classification of their position should be reviewed, but their supervisor does not support a review, the employee may document the changes to the position on their current PD and the Position classification form and approach their work unit's HR Business Partner directly for assistance.